KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

 You can do this before your object is created or after and it will still work.

+## PSCustomObject function parameters with type validation

+You can now use these custom types for parameters in your functions and scripts.

+    param( [PSTypeName('My.Object')]$Data )

+Powershell will then require that the object be of the type you specified.
+It will throw a validation error if the type does not match.
+You can easily have one function create these custom objects and then pass them into other functions.

-## Parameter Validation and OutputType
+## CmdLetBinding OutputType

-One more thing that comes to mind is parameter validation for an advanced function (This was Adam's example too).
-You can also define an output type for your advanced functions.
+You can also define an [OutputType](https://technet.microsoft.com/en-us/library/hh847785.aspx) for your advanced functions.

     function Get-MyObject
     {